jonathanrmarsh4/Flo/replit.md

 # Flō - AI-Powered Health Insights Platform

 ## Overview
 Flō is a mobile-first health analytics platform that uses AI to analyze blood work, calculate biological age, and provide personalized health recommendations.
 It offers a dashboard with four intelligent tiles summarizing lab results, diagnostic studies, and HealthKit data into actionable health scores.
 The platform tracks health metrics, integrates OpenAI's GPT models and Apple HealthKit, and features **Flō Oracle** – a Grok-powered voice chat coach for real-time health insights.
+The platform includes a **Stripe-powered subscription system** with FREE and PREMIUM tiers, providing feature gating and upgrade prompts.
 Its core purpose is to deliver trusted, clear, and actionable health information.

 ## User Preferences
 Preferred communication style: Simple, everyday language.